 The PFIC (i.e. Passive Foreign Investment Corporation) rules were enacted to eliminate beneficial tax treatment for certain offshore investments.
-Under prior law, U.S. taxpayers could accumulate tax-deferred income from offshore investments and, upon sale of the investment, recognize gain at the long-term capital gains tax rate.
+Under prior law, U.S. taxpayers could accumulate tax-deferred income from offshore investments and, upon the sale of the investment, recognize gain at the long-term capital gains tax rate.
 Under the PFIC rules, absent a beneficial election, PFIC investments are generally subject to tax on distributions at the highest ordinary income rates in effect for the tax year, rather than the currently more beneficial dividend and capital gains rates.

 What is a PFIC?